 ASIS Clue #3: Look for the obliques

-Another clue is to look for the obliques, the kind of ‘love handles’ that bulge over the crest of the pelvis.
-They’re going to come around the top crest of the pelvis and that’s going to guide you right to these ASIS points as well.
+Another clue is to look for the obliques, the kind of ‘love handles’ that bulge just at the crest of the pelvis.
+They’re going to come around and that’s going to guide you right to these ASIS points as well.

 ASIS Clue #4: Look for the horizontal angle